Quintín Paredes: Philippine Senate (1941–1945)

-Senate
+Philippine Senate (1949 – 1961)

 In the Philippine elections of 1949, Paredes topped the Senatorial race as a candidate of the Liberal Party.
 He briefly became the President of the Philippine Senate in 1952, and was reelected as a Philippine Senator in 1955, finishing his second term in 1961.
 Retiring from politics in 1963, Paredes died ten years later in Manila.